ameinias/archive-6/README.md

 # archive-5
 Based on Electron-react-Boilerplate with Dexie db.

-Updating from archive-BERJ.
-Wish me luck.
+## how to update thje db scheme
+* get it working in AddEntryBit
+* Might want it in ShopwSingle (Might nuke this though? hmm)
+* define things in utils/db.ts
+* catagory drop down options in constants.ts

 ## todo
-[] Populate SingleItem from edit button
+[x] Populate SingleItem from edit button
+[] bool for "start state" JSON
+[] button switch between admin and player mode
+[]
-[] Make delete item work
+[x] Make delete item work
 [] (Wishlist) format JSON new entry
 [] search function
 [] Display Media